-Key audit matter How our audit addressed the Key audit matter The Bank has financial instruments where market price is missing, thus fair value is determined using valuation models based on market data.
-These financial instruments are categorized as level 2 under IFRS fair uation hierarchy is in accordance with IFRS 13.
+Key audit matter

-value valuation hierarchy.
+The Bank has financial instruments where market price is missing, thus fair value is determined using valuation models based on market data.
+These financial instruments are categorized as level 2 under IFRS fair value valuation hierarchy.
 Svenska Handelsbanken has also, to some extent, financial instruments whose valuation to fair value is determined using valuation models for which the value is affected by input data that cannot be verified by external market data.
 These financial instruments are categorized as level 3 under IFRS fair value valuation hierarchy.

-The group (parent company) has financial assets and financial liabilities in level 2 of SEK 35,366m (63,534) and SEK 38,515m (47,727) respectively.
+The group (parent company) has financial assets and financial liabilities in level 2 of SEK 35 366m (63 534) and SEK 38 515m (47 727) respectively.
 Financial assets and liabilities in level 3 amounts to SEK 253m (235) and SEK 79m (79) respectively.